-Two major strikes, involving thousands of nurses and midwives, were held on February 15 and March 31 this year.
+Two major nurse strikes, involving thousands of nurses and midwives, were held on February 15 and March 31 this year.
 The protests highlighted a series of unresolved issues that nurses say have pushed them to breaking point.

-What is the purpose of a strike?
+What is the Purpose of a Nurse Strike?

 A strike is a protest where members of an industry all refuse to work for an agreed amount of time.
 They usually occur when members of an industry feel that their needs or demands are not being met.
 By striking, they can force the government or regulatory bodies to act on their demands.

-There are many pain points that have led to the recent strikes in Australia.
+There are many pain points that have led to the recent nurse strikes in Australia.
 Learn what they are and why they are such contentious subjects.

 The biggest issue faced by the nursing industry is high levels of burnout.
 In Australia, over 58% of nurses report burnout, and 71% say they have more work than they can handle.